 LUDWIG, Alfred.
 Vienna 9.10.1832 — Prague 12.6.1912.
 Austrian Indologist.
 Professor in Prague.
+Son of Johannes L., a teacher of French, and Ludowika Köckh, grew up in Vienna.
 From 1852 studies of classical philology, IE linguistics and Sanskrit at Vienna (under Boller) and Berlin (Weber).
-Ph.D.
-18??.
 From 1858 PD of classical philology at Vienna.
 From 1860 eo.
 Professor of classical philology and IE linguistics at University of Prague, from 1871 ord.
 Professor für vergleichende Sprachkunde.
-When the university was divided in 1881 into Czech and German universities, he taught at the latter (though he was also fluent in Czech) until his death.
+When the university was divided in 1881 into Czech and German universities, he taught at the latter (although he was also fluent in Czech).
+Retired 1901, but teaching until his death.
 Hofrat 1901.

 – “Über die Kritik des Ṛgveda-Textes”, AbhBöhmGesW 1889; “Über Methode bei Interpretation des Ṛgveda”, AbhBöhmGesW 1890.